rjashby/Portfolio/README.md

 ## Setup/Installation Requirements

-Cloning
+**Cloning**

 1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone {url}" command in your coding terminal._
-2) _Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/rjashby/Portfolio_"
+2) _Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/rjashby/Portfolio."_
 3) _Should you wish to edit the code you cloned, you will need coding software.
 VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.
-4) _Once your coding software is installed, open the folder of the cloned repository, with will contain the HTML files, the bootstrap.css framework, as well separate individual stylesheets for each HTML file._
+4) _Once your coding software is installed, open the folder of the cloned repository, which will contain the HTML files, the bootstrap.css framework, any images, audio, as well separate individual stylesheets for each HTML file._
 5) _To view the finished site locally, simply navigate to the folder/directory which you cloned the project, and open the index.html file in your browser._

-Downloading
+**Downloading**

 1) _In your browser, navigate to https://github.com/rjashby/Portfolio, and click the green "Code" button, which will provide a drop down menu.
 Click on "Download ZIP" at the bottom of the menu, and save it to your desired location._

-2) _Once downloaded, unzip and extract the files_
+2) _Once downloaded, unzip and extract the files._

 3) _Follow the steps above to view, edit, and open the files as needed._